-The existing development is legal nonconforming in terms of floor area ratio, parking, landscaping, and residential use, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code Section 13-204.
+The existing development is legal nonconforming in terms of floor area ratio, front setback, side setbacks, and landscaping, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code Section 13-204.
 Pursuant to this code section, a conforming use may be located on a nonconforming property so long as the new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.